dananjayavr/stwinkt1b_board_mcu_test/README.md

 - Create a task for accelerometer, gyroscope, etc.

+- High-level abstraction layer for sensor tasks, with simulated sensor values for unit testing / CICD.

 - SD card and write env data periodically to a CSV file.
 Associate a timestamp using RTC for these measurements.

 - Push button to start or stop data saving to SD card.